-Rather than read The Sleepover aloud, each class acted out the story.
+Rather than read The Sleepover aloud, the class acted out the story.
 Creating bunk beds with tape on the whole group carpet, six friends arranged, and later rearranged themselves on the beds, with some students sitting on the top bunk and some on the bottom.
 An additional student in the class played the part of Aunt Kate (or Uncle Charlie).
-Here is the lesson plan written for Pre-K.

 Next, students used the rekenreks to retell the story!

-Student: “I have 4 on the top and 2 on the bottom.”
+“These two boxes have the same- 4 on the top and 1 on the bottom.”

 “Oh!
 I can’t have 5 on the top and 1 on the bottom.
 Then it wouldn’t be 5 altogether!”

 - We (teachers) must listen for understandings but also misunderstandings during a lesson.

 - Even when we think we have accurately anticipated student responses, based on data, we might be surprised.